Dawnsbolt/FFLOGS_fight_damage_parser/README.txt

 	Allies > Damage Taken > Events > [DOWNLOAD CSV]
 	*you may have to download multiple CSV files for a log [USAGE]
-1. Place CSV files into "inputs" folder
+1. Place CSV files into "inputs" folder.
+Make sure to remove demo.csv
 2. Run "abilityDamageParser"
 	--output.txt for pasting into spreadsheet
 	--outputs formatted results to command line